The Truth Behind Greenwashing

 So, What's Greenwashing?

-We are in the era of the "conscious consumer" where more than ever before, a wide range of stakeholders care deeply about environmental, social, and governance (ESG) especially following the COVID-19 pandemic.
-And it's important for brands to understand that these same consumers are utilizing their buying power accordingly.
-Not only do current day consumers practice eco-friendly purchasing, but according to a survey conducted by pwc, 83% also believe that companies should actively shape ESG practices1.
+We are in the era of the “conscious consumer.”
+People across generations, particularly following the COVID-19 pandemic, care deeply about environmental, social, and governance (ESG) issues.
+And it’s important for brands to understand that the concern of these consumers directly influences their purchasing decisions.
+According to a survey conducted by PwC, 83% of consumers believe that companies should actively shape ESG practices1.

 It is important to note that the value placed in ESG is not generationally isolated.
-According to a survey by Futerra2 in partnership with the Consumer Goods Forum, regardless of generation, most people have a high degree of expectation that retailers and brands will act in a sustainable way.
+According to a survey by Futerra2 in partnership with the Consumer Goods Forum, people from different generations expect that retailers and brands will operate sustainably.
 What it means to actually act in a sustainable way, however, does seem to vary.
-Millennials, Gen Xers, and Baby Boomers agree that sustainability means "products made from recycled, sustainable and naturally-harvested fibers and materials," whereas almost 50% of Gen Z believes that sustainability is not only defined by what a product is comprised of, but also how it is manufactured.
+Millennials, Gen Xers, and Baby Boomers agree that sustainability means “products made from recycled, sustainable and naturally-harvested fibers and materials,” whereas almost 50% of Gen Z believes that sustainability is not only defined by what a product is composed of but also how it is manufactured.

 Despite some differences in sustainability definitions, there is one thing all generations agree upon–sustainable packaging.
 Across generations, 73% combined feel that sustainable packaging is very or somewhat important today, compared to only 58% in 2019.
 Additionally, 71% of all respondents believe that online shipments contain an excess of packaging and over 75% prefer eco-friendly packaging.

-We asked 1,000 people to respond to a survey to gather additional consumer understandings of and attitudes toward greenwashing.
-Here's what we found across all generations surveyed:
+We conducted a survey with 1,000 respondents to gain insights into consumer perceptions and attitudes towards greenwashing..
+Here’s what we found across all generations surveyed:

-Collectively, we found that 56% of respondents are more likely to buy a product advertised as environmentally friendly and only 16% of respondents are not concerned by greenwashing.
+Most notably, we found that 56% of respondents are more likely to buy a product advertised as environmentally friendly, and only 16% of respondents are not concerned by greenwashing.

-It's apparent that an increasing number of consumers of all generations are paying serious attention to greenwashing.
-However, the problem remains that people have a hard time spotting greenwashing in action – 39% of respondents claim to only be "somewhat confident" in identifying greenwashing practices – making building awareness of legitimate green practices a crucial component to long-term brand success.
-As businesses seek sustainable growth, it's important to be abundantly clear in the credibility of environmental and sustainability claims to build consumer confidence in your brand.
-Not only will this ultimately increase brands reach to the eco-consumer, but it will also result in an overall larger reach in brand credibility and trust.
+These findings highlight the attention consumers of all ages pay to greenwashing.
+However, a significant challenge remains: people struggle to spot greenwashing in action – 39% of respondents admit to being only “somewhat confident” in identifying greenwashing practices.
+This underscores the need to build awareness of legitimate environmentally friendly practices for long-term brand success.
+As businesses seek sustainable growth, it’s important to be transparent and credible in their environmental and sustainability claims.
+This not only appeals to eco-conscious consumers but also enhances overall brand credibility and trust.

 How Can You Avoid Greenwashing and Claim Your Eco-Credibility?

-It's obvious that avoiding greenwashing is advantageous for brands, consumers, and the overall longevity of our world.
-The question is, how?
-As consumers, avoiding greenwashing is a matter of educating yourself on claims being made versus the reality of the claim.
-As for brands, there's a bit more work to be done.
+It’s obvious that avoiding greenwashing is advantageous for brands, consumers, and the planet’s overall longevity.
+The question is, how can this be achieved?
+For consumers, avoiding greenwashing is a matter of educating themselves about the claims made by brands and verifying their authenticity.
+As for brands, there’s a bit more work to be done.

 Currently, consumer trust in eco-friendly claims is low.
-It has been shown that consumers are more than willing to engage with conscious purchasing, but to tap into this market, brands must make trust and certainty easy to attain.
-Brands that are embarking on a sustainability transformation must ensure their marketing approach is aligned, transparent, truthful, and clearly presented to the consumer as such.
+Research shows that consumers are more than willing to engage with conscious purchasing, but to tap into this market, brands must make trust and certainty easy to attain.
+Brands embarking on sustainability transformations should ensure their marketing approach is aligned, transparent, truthful, and delivered with clarity.

 There are a few ways brands can do this:

-Today's consumer is all about convenience and transparency, so how do you create a seamless experience that leaves zero room for questioning your brand's intent?
-It's also important to give your consumers insights to your efforts with ease, as 39% of our respondents said being presented with easy access to company claims along with actions taken would increase trust.
+Today’s consumer is all about convenience and transparency, so how do you create a seamless experience that leaves zero room for questioning your brand’s intent?
+39% of our respondents said being presented with easy access to company claims along with actions taken would increase trust.

 Consider questions like: